e-n-f/if-then-else/textonly.md

-The three-way "if" was more powerful than just checking for a negative, but was probably more confusing, because every decision meant a discontinuity in the control flow instead of programmers just having to think about the normal case that continued on and the unusual case that jumped.
+The three-way "if" was more powerful than just checking for a negative, but was probably more confusing, because every decision meant a discontinuity in the control flow instead of programmers only having to think about the normal case that continued on and the unusual case that jumped.